ShenLab/VBASS/VBASS/README.md

   `y_logits.csv`, the second column is the estimated π in log scale.

-  `log_BFs.csv`, the bayes factor, or log ratio of posterior probability of alternative hypothesis over null hypothesis in log scale.
+  `log_BFs.csv`, the Bayes factor, or log ratio of posterior probability of alternative hypothesis over null hypothesis in log scale.

   `reconstruction_vars.csv`, estimated effect sizes variance.